ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/typeSearch-spec.md

         },
         "cost": int,
         "constructible" : string
+    }
 ]
-}
  ```
 - name: The fully qualified name of this result.,
 - typ: The signature of this result,
-- loc: The location of the definition of this result in the source code.,
+- loc: The location of the definition of this result in the source code,
-- doc: Optional documentation associated with this result.,
+- doc: Optional documentation associated with this result,
-- cost: A numeric value representing the "cost" or distance between this result and the query.
+- cost: A numeric value representing the "cost" or distance between this result and the query,
-- constructible: A constructible form or template that can be used to invoke this result
+- constructible: A constructible form or template that can be used to invoke this result,
 - A response with null result is returned if no entries are found.